johnconnor77/devgrid-coding-challenge/README.md

 1. Start the Docker containers:

     ```sh
-    docker-compose up --build
+    docker-compose up

-2. Run the tests:
+2. Run the tests command in other shell:

     ```sh
-    docker-compose exec -it fastapi_app pytest
+    docker-compose run tests

-3. Check the test results in the terminal.
+3. Check the test results in the /htmlcov/index.html

 ## Running Coverage

+1. Start the Docker containers:

+    ```sh
+    docker-compose up

+2. Run the coverage command in other shell:

+    ```sh
+    docker-compose run coverage

+3. Check the test results in the /htmlcov/index.html